Leadership

 Leadership Biographies

-Phyllis has served as president of San Francisco Bay Area Women Tax Lawyers, Inner Sunset Park Neighbors, Symphony Parnassus, and recently served on the Alumni Council of Interlochen Center for the Arts.
-She founded the Mogilev Podolskiy town research group in 2010 and is Ukraine SIG Town Leader.
+She served as president of San Francisco Bay Area Women Tax Lawyers, Inner Sunset Park Neighbors, Symphony Parnassus, and on the Alumni Council of Interlochen Center for the Arts.

 Her checkered employment history includes social worker, bookstore owner, carpenter's assistant, professional musician, trust, estates and tax lawyer, as well as volunteer symphony orchestra manager.